- Who We Are

-Among the many meaningful rights and professional protections that your contract provides is time carved out each day for teachers to do professional work.
-Whether you teach elementary, middle or high school, teachers are generally entitled to five periods per week (one per day) for unassigned professional work under Article 7, Sections A–C of the UFT-DOE contract.
-It is your choice how to use this time for professional duties that will best enhance your work.
+Among the many meaningful rights and professional protections your contract provides is time carved out for teachers to do professional work.
+Whether you teach elementary, middle or high school, teachers are generally entitled to five periods per week for unassigned professional work under Article 7, Sections A–C of the UFT-DOE contract.

 You may, however, lose a prep period if an unforeseen emergency arises at your school.
 The inability of a teacher to teach a class constitutes an emergency, and a supervisor may direct another teacher to cover that class during a prep period.
-You must, however, be compensated for lost prep periods after one unpaid coverage per term (see Article 7N).
+You must, however, be compensated for any coverages in elementary schools and after one unpaid coverage per term in secondary schools (see Article 7N).

 The assignment of teachers to cover classes in an emergency should be made on a rotational basis to the extent possible.
 A rotational pool should be set up at your school, with those who volunteer for the assignment during their preparation period or professional activity periods filling in first.

 A principal cannot mandate meetings (including for common-planning time) or administrative duties during your prep period.
 If you’re directed to do these kinds of things during your preparation period, you should follow the directive and then speak to your chapter leader to try to resolve the issue or file a grievance.
 You are entitled to be paid for a lost prep period including when you are directed to attend a meeting or common planning.
 Your common-planning meetings may, however, be your professional activity assignment (under Circular 6).